magentabusiness/IoT-Quickstart/Advanced_Topics/Device_Profile_Development_Offline.md

  -  A device capability profile file name must be **"devicetype-capability.json"**
  -  A service capability profile file name must be      **"servicetype-capability.json"**
  -  Static information (manufacture ID, manufacture name and device model) in device model must be unique.
- -  Universal service capabilities (Battery, Connectivity, DM, Location, Modem Battery) are already defined and should be same for every device model.
+ -  Universal service capabilities (Battery, Connectivity, Location, Modem Battery) are already defined and should be same for every device model.

 Detail described device model example shown below.
-This device model is for typical universal services.
+This device model is for temperature and clock with typical universal services.

 # Step 1 : Writing **"devicetype-capability.json"** file for General device